-House cleaning can protect you from coronavirus.
+Housecleaning can protect you from coronavirus.
 Here’s how the CDC says to do it right

 The CDC released some rather intense housecleaning guidelines that, if enacted, might consume all of your time. (“Clean surfaces using soap and water . . . tables, door knobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, sinks, etc.” Also, clean all rugs.)
 You see the problem.
 Here’s what to do:

 If no one in your home is sick with what might be COVID-19 (or flu or a bad cold), you do not need to spend your days cleaning.
 Just focus on making sure that COVID-19 doesn’t come into your house by practicing social distancing and accepting deliveries safely.
-(Let non-perishables sit for 3 days, until any virus dies!)
+(Let nonperishables sit for 3 days, until any virus dies!)
 Wash your hands a lot.

 If someone in your home is sick, the CDC says to limit them to one room and bathroom (including meals).
 Then take up the CDC’s advice for a one-time mega-clean of all areas that person has been near: